Student Learning Outcomes (SLO)

 Your SLO assessment FAQs, briefly answered: what we are supposed to do, when and why we are supposed to do it, and who is responsible for what.

-For more details on how to create, assess and document learning outcomes, follow links to Toolkit or Resources pages.
+For more details on how to create, assess and document learning outcomes, follow links to Toolkit or Archive pages.

 Learning outcomes and curriculum